jquindiagan/surfs_up/README.md

 ## Summary

-While there are significant differences in the lowest temperatures for the month, there is only a three percent difference in the average temperatures for June and December.
+While the difference in the lowest temperatures for the month is eight percent, there is only a two to three percent difference in other areas such as the average and highest temperatures.

 ### Additional queries